LeoSvjetlicic/CalendarLibrary/docs/examples/deafultcalendar/DefaultCalendar.md

 You can either create a completely new ViewModel, use the one provided in the library, or you can inherit from it.

-The list of parameters needed to create the `BaseViewModel` looks like this:
+The list of parameters needed to create the `BaseViewModel`, provided in the library looks like
+this:
 ``` kotlin
 open class BaseViewModel(
     val helper: ICalendarHelper,